 Further reading and references

-SIGN 145 Assessment diagnosis and interventions for autism spectrum disorders; Scottish Intercollegiate Guidelines Network - SIGN (2016)
+SIGN 145 Assessment diagnosis and interventions for autism spectrum disorders; Scottish Intercollegiate Guidelines Network - SIGN (2016, revalidated August 2019)

 Autism; a booklet for adults, partners, friends, family members and carers, Scottish Intercollegiate Guidelines Network (SIGN)